withastro/docs/src/pages/core-concepts/project-structure.md

 title: Project Structure
 ---

-Astro includes an opinionated project structure.
-Every Astro project must have these two directories:
+Astro includes an opinionated folder layout for your project.
+Every Astro project must include these directories and files:

-- `src/` - The project source code, including all components and pages.
+- `src/*` - Your project source code (components, pages, etc.)
-- `public/` - Assets that should be added in your final build.
+- `public/*` - Your non-code assets (fonts, icons, etc.)
+- `package.json` - A project manifest.

-The easiest way to set up your project is `npm init astro`.
-Check out our [Getting Started Quickstart Guide](/quick-start) to learn more.
+The easiest way to set up your new project is with `npm init astro`.
+Check out our [Installation Guide](/quick-start) for a walkthrough of how to set up your project automatically (with `npm init astro`) or manually.
-## Basic Structure
+## Project Structure

 ```
 ├── src/